Plug-in electric vehicles in North Carolina

-As of June 2023, there were about 25,000 electric vehicles (not including plug-in hybrid vehicles) registered in North Carolina.
+As of June 2023, there were approximately 70,000 electric vehicles registered in North Carolina.

 Government policy

 As of January 2022, the state government does not offer any tax rebates for electric vehicle purchases.

 Manufacturing

 North Carolina is widely considered to be a potential manufacturing hub for both electric vehicles and charging stations.

 By region

 Charlotte

 As of April 2022, there were 88 electric vehicles in the Charlotte city fleet.

 Winston-Salem

 As of June 2022, there were more than 120 public charging stations in Winston-Salem.